 - Charity Watch - Tips for Giving Wisely

-- Charity Navigator - Spring Cleaning
+- Charity Navigator - When to Donate

 - Charity Navigator - Guide to Donating Noncash Items

 - Charity Navigator - Questions to Ask Charities Before Donating